 He gets up and looks at the white flowers all across the floor.

 “They used to be feathers,” I say and I tell him what happened.
-He hugs me again, and thanks me.
+He hugs me again and calls me amazing.

 “We’ll go home soon, Allie.
 But first take out the flowers from your pocket.”

 “I already did.
 I ate them.”
 I told Pete I knew what would happen when I did that, but really I was just trying to stop Beak from getting to my house.

 I take them out and let them fall to the ground.
 Pete checks I haven’t sneaked any.

 “Good,” he says.
 “Jeez.
 All this from trying to cast a good luck spell.
 I’m never going to trust one of those things again.”

 “It was called an Other.
 Did you say spell?
 You did a spell?”

 “Yep.
 I’m a witch.
 Not a good one yet, but you know . . . practice.”